When you’re looking for experienced Kilcock tree surgeon, look no further than Good Fellers Tree Services.

-There are two ways you can make certain that the soil around your tree is rich in nutrients.
+There are two ways you can make sure that the soil around your tree is abundant in nutrients.

-Use mulch.
-Spread a layer of mulch around your tree, about 2 to 4 inches thick.
-The mulch does not need to touch the trunk.
+- Use mulch.
+Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
+The mulch does not have to touch the trunk.

 - Plant grass or some kind of ground cover.
 Dead plant material will decay in the ground and enhance the soil.
 Ensure your plants can grow in the shade and that their roots do not compete with the tree.

 Kilcock (from Irish Cill Choca ‘Coca’s Church’) is a town and townland in the north of County Kildare, Ireland, on the border with County Meath.
 Its population of 6,093 makes it the ninth largest town in Kildare and 76th largest in Ireland.
 The town is located 35 km (22 mi) west of Dublin, and is on the Royal Canal.